 Berlin Defense is committed to providing aggressive representation for Oklahoma residents accused of violent crimes such as assault and battery—placing a special emphasis on crimes involving elements of coercive control in intimate partner relationships.
 We know that your future is at stake, and we’ll fight to make sure your voice is heard.

-If you or a loved one has been charged with a violent crime in the Tulsa, Oklahoma area you need to speak with an experienced criminal defense attorney as soon as possible.
-Please contact us online or call 913.384.0850 for your free consultation.
+If you or a loved one has been charged with a violent crime in the Tulsa, Oklahoma area, you need to speak with an experienced criminal defense attorney as soon as possible.
+Please contact us online or call 918.384.0850 for your initial strategy session.
 We are proud to serve Tulsa and all surrounding areas.